 Producer Prices Change in Switzerland averaged 1.06 percent from 1964 until 2022, reaching an all time high of 18.66 percent in April of 1974 and a record low of -6.80 percent in August of 2015.
 This page provides the latest reported value for - Switzerland Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Switzerland Producer and Import Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Producer Prices Change in Switzerland is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Switzerland to stand at 2.30 in 12 months time.
-In the long-term, the Switzerland Producer and Import Prices YoY is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Switzerland is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Producer and Import Prices YoY is projected to trend around 1.50 percent in 2023 and 2.00 percent in 2024, according to our econometric models.